-As a technology, GIS has the capability to expand the topics students can explore to a virtually limitless extent, promoting interdisciplinary learning and changing the way students approach and think about the geographic space and the objects it contains.
+As a technology, Geographic Information Systems (GIS) have the capability to expand the topics students can explore to a virtually limitless extent, promoting interdisciplinary learning and changing the way students approach and think about the geographic space and the objects it contains.

 The use of GIS tools fosters the development of geospatial thinking competences, enabling the students to:

 1. Develop spatial thinking skills: spatial visualization, spatial orientation, and spatial relations;

 2. Critically read and interpret cartographic data and other visualizations of geospatial objects and their relationships in different media;